-This division includes several «emergent» parasites, especially those pertaining to the order Coccidiae (Cryptosporidium,Cyclospora,Isospora,Toxoplasma) and whose encysted forms (oocystes) are particularly difficult to remove using conventional treatments; at present, these parasites are one of the factors driving the changes being made to potable water treatment systems; these organisms are also behind the development of ozone or UV disinfection processes (see oxidation-disinfection) and, to a greater extent, filtration through MF or UF membranes (see separation by membranes and drinking water treatment).
+This division includes several "emergent" parasites, especially those pertaining to the order Coccidiae (Cryptosporidium,Cyclospora,Isospora,Toxoplasma) and whose encysted forms (oocystes) are particularly difficult to remove using conventional treatments; at present, these parasites are one of the factors driving the changes being made to drinking water treatment systems, particularly the development of ozone or UV disinfection processes (see oxidation-disinfection) and, to a greater extent, filtration through MF or UF membranes (see separation by membranes and drinking water treatment).

 - Cyclospora (C. cayetanensis): spherical oocysts measuring 8 to 10 µm, that are infectious at the spore-forming stage (and, therefore, unlike Cryptosporidium, not immediately after their excretion).
 In this case, other mammals do not appear to act as reservoirs for this parasite.
 The disease has the same symptoms as cryptosporidiosis.
 As in the case of other Sporozoa, the oocysts are very chlorine-resistant;

 - Toxoplasma (T. gondii): this parasite has a two-host cycle: a mammal (including Man) or a bird as the intermediate host and a carnivorous feline as the end host; it causes brain damage in babies and AIDS-related illnesses.
 Little is known at present about the effectiveness of treatments used to eliminate this organism;